bebop/poly/CONTRIBUTING.md

 Currently any sincere pull request is a good request.
 Poly is still super alpha (as of writing it kinda parses genbank files) so there are so many way to contribute!
 Here's a list of ideas but feel free to suggest anything I may have forgotten to include.

-* Feature requests - especially cool new algorithms with citations
+* Feature requests - especially cool new algorithms with citations.
-* Unit and integration tests
+* Unit and integration tests.
-* Writing and translating tutorials, documentation, or blog posts.
+* Writing, editing, and translating tutorials, documentation, or blog posts.
-* Auditing for accessibility
+* Auditing for accessibility.
-* Bug reports
+* Bug reports.
-* Bug triaging
+* Bug triaging.
-* Community management
+* Community management.
 * Art!
 Dreams!
 Your excellence!
 * Code that can be pulled into Poly itself.

 # What to expect when you're expecting to contribute to Poly
 ### Excellence, and the contributor's code of conduct

 First up, most importantly we have a contributor's code of conduct.
-For some reason the internet is a dehumanizing experience and it's easy to forgot that aside from the bots we're all humans on this thing.
+For some reason the internet is a dehumanizing experience and it's easy to forget that aside from the bots we're all humans on this thing.
 Approach each other with kindness.
 Please read our [contributor's code of conduct](CODE_OF_CONDUCT.md) and when in doubt just remember our one true rule as once spoken by the ever so wise duo of Bill and Ted.

->Bill: Be excellent, ... to each other, ...
+`Bill: Be excellent, ... to each other, ...`

->Ted: and party on, dudes! [sic]
+`Ted: and party on, dudes! [sic]`

 [bill&ted.gif]